lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 She offers us whiskey, and I down it, while the rest of the party carefully tries to sniff it.

-They lost 3 party members during the scouting of a ruin, and decided to stop their adventuring.
+They lost 3 party members during the scouting of a ruin in a teleporting accident, and decided to stop their adventuring.

+Vestje has a hidden lab, an arcane artificer,

 ## Loot: